Aircraft Finder

 • 240-month inspection completed in April 2020

-• Avionics Package: Honeywell Primus 2000XP
+• Avionics: Honeywell Primus 2000XP package

-• Nine (9) passenger capacity
+• Nine passenger capacity

-• Cabin configuration:
+• Interior configuration:

-• Forward: 4-place conference opposing 2-place club
+• Four-place conference opposing two-place club

 • Exterior color: Akzo Nobel Phantom Gray